ressy/sbx_kaiju/README.md

 ## Usage

 This adds a new rule, `all_kaiju`.
-Specify this as your target to use Kaiju to classify your decontaminated samples.
+Specify this as your target to use Kaiju to classify your decontaminated samples, and add Snakemake's `--use-conda`
+option:

+    sunbeam run --configfile=sunbeam_config.yml --use-conda all_kaiju

+(`--use-conda` will tell Snakemake to automatically maintain a separate conda environment from Sunbeam for this extension, to avoid any package conflicts.)